robstalobsta/Bitburner/README.md

 This is a script to scan all servers and attempt to solve any present contracts using 'solve-contract.js'.
 Several modules on 'solve-contract.js' in this are still broken and need to be debugged.

+>run contract-auto-solver.js

 ### solve-contract.js<a name="solve"/>
 Collection of scripts used by the above to solve contracts.
+Do not run.

 ### stock.js<a name="stock"/>
 Only worry about this once you have spent the 26 billion on the stock market appliances and certifications.

 Will scan stock market periodically and buy stable stocks with good forecast and will sell at 10% gains.
 Sells if forecast goes too negative.

+>run stocks.js

 ### sellStocks.js<a name="sellStock"/>
-Use this script to sell all your stocks and kill stock.js
+Use this script to sell all your stocks.
+Kill stocks.js to not buy more stocks.

+>run sellStocks.js